uwcart/mapstudy/doc/API.md

 		-"sequence"-: { -"logging"- -"attributes"- -"tool"- }

 Sequence interaction.
-Allows the user to change the expressed attribute of the `dataLayer`.
+Allows the user to change the expressed attribute separately for each of the currently-viewed `dataLayers` that include two or more of the listed attributes plus the layer's `expressedAttribute`.

 #### map.interactions.sequence.attributes